 I can tell people are starting to wish they were sitting in 82-degree weather in January, like I am today, and not freezing on the mainland by the number of visits to my website and specifically to the posts I have written about moving to the Big Island!

-Last year, I was sitting in Lake Tahoe under MANY feet of snow and freezing my butt off wishing, hoping, and praying to get back to Kona, so I KNOW that feeling!
-The real estate market on the Big Island has tapered off a bit since it’s frenzy of a year ago, and there are still some deals to be found. (a 2 bed/2 bath condo in my complex is in foreclosure now, for instance) And getting a mortgage before continued interest rate hikes, is a grand idea, as well.
+In 2016, I was sitting in Lake Tahoe under MANY feet of snow and freezing my butt off wishing, hoping, and praying to get back to Kailua Kona after leaving the island for a year, so I KNOW that feeling!
+The real estate market on the Big Island has been very competitive, but we ARE seeing a pull back lately.
+(As of January 2022)

 Some of you may even be thinking about living here for four months out of the year to escape the cold and then go back home and rent out your house/condo here.
-You can even find long-term renters willing to live in your home for 8-9 months of the year here in West Hawaii and then they can line up other places to live when you get back..people are willing to do that just to be able to find housing here, as we are in short supply of long-term rentals.
+People do that, too!

 Here are five reasons why you should stop living in freezing weather and move to the Big Island: